Mark A. Frankle, MD, Fellowship Co-Director

 The shoulder and elbow fellowship at Florida Orthopaedic Institute provides exposure to a high volume tertiary referral practice exclusive to shoulder and elbow reconstruction and fracture management.
-With over 2700 new patient visits, 13,000 clinic visits, the fellows are given ample exposure to the entire spectrum of shoulder and elbow disorders, including shoulder arthroplasty, arthroscopy, open reconstruction, fracture management, elbow arthroplasty, arthroscopy, ligament reconstruction and fracture management.
-The Shoulder and Elbow Fellowship provides an opportunity to participate in over 1,200 cases per year split evenly between arthroscopic and open surgery.
-The Fellow evaluates patients in two weekly clinics and participates in shoulder and elbow operative cases with the attending surgeons on the Florida Orthopaedic Institute Shoulder Service.
+With over 2700 new patient visits, 13,000 clinic visits, the fellows are given ample exposure to the entire spectrum of shoulder and elbow disorders, including shoulder arthroplasty, arthroscopy, open reconstruction, fracture management, elbow arthroplasty, arthroscopy, ligament reconstruction, and fracture management.
+The Shoulder and Elbow Fellowship provides an opportunity to actively participate in over 1,200 cases per year split evenly between arthroscopic and open surgery.
+The Fellow evaluates patients in three weekly clinics and participates in shoulder and elbow operative cases with the attending surgeons on the Florida Orthopaedic Institute Shoulder Service.
 In addition to clinic and surgery, fellows take part in a weekly 2 ½ hour educational conference with their attending physicians, members of the clinical research team, engineers from the biomechanics department, and a statistician.
-Also, past fellows regularly join the meeting via web teleconference.
-During the conference clinical cases are reviewed.
+During the conference, clinical cases are reviewed.
 Fellows are challenged to identify disease pathology and various treatment options.
-Clinical research projects are designed and updated, Basic science projects are discussed, various anatomical computer simulations of shoulder anatomy and kinematics are also presented.
-FORE provides the consultation, hardware, software and facilities where the research is to take place.
+Clinical research projects are designed and updated, assuring ample progress is being made.
+Basic science projects are discussed, often with presentations of various anatomical computer simulations of shoulder anatomy and kinematics.
+FORE provides consultation, hardware, software, and facilities where the research takes place.
 Fellows have the opportunity to work on product research and development.

-These requirements provide a tremendous learning experience in terms of evaluating medical literature and research as well as designing an experiment around a research question and hypothesis.
-The fellow works with the attending physician and Foundation for Orthopaedic Research and Education (FORE) scientists to design the protocol for their research project.
-FORE provides the consultation, hardware, software and facilities where the research is to take place.
-This is a unique fellowship experience because we are not associated with a university system.
+These requirements provide a tremendous learning experience in terms of evaluating medical literature and research, as well as designing an experiment around a research question and hypothesis.
+The fellow works with the attending physicians and Foundation for Orthopaedic Research and Education (FORE) scientists to design the protocol for their research project.
 We are a private practice and do not rely on Medicaid subsidies to support the fellowship.
-This Program is also unique in that there is no physical distinction between the clinic, clinical research, and biomechanics.
+This Program is also unique in that there is no physical distinction between the clinic and research departments, making constant ongoing research a reality.
 The Foundation of Orthopaedic Research and Education is located in the lower level of the main clinical office of the Florida Orthopaedic Institute.
 This ensures each aspect of the fellow’s education is seamlessly integrated and easily accessible.
 The fellows work closely with the research staff throughout the length of the project.

-By the end of the fellowship year the fellow should have gained knowledge, increased competency and improved performance in:
+By the end of the fellowship year the fellow should have gained knowledge, increased competency and improved performance in the following: